-search.bioPreprint helps researchers to comprehensively search preprint databases to discover cutting edge, yet-to-be published or reviewed biomedical research articles.
+search.bioPreprint helps researchers refine their preprints searches via Topic Clusters to discover cutting edge, yet-to-be published or peer-reviewed biomedical research articles retrieved from Europe PMC.

 What is a preprint database?

-- bioRxiv covers new, confirmatory, and contradictory results in research ranging from animal behavior and cognition to clinical trials, neuroscience to zoology.
+- bioRxiv, the preprint server for biology, covers new, confirmatory, and contradictory results in research ranging from animal behavior and cognition to clinical trials, neuroscience to zoology.

-- There is a developing movement of preprint supporters who want the current journal publication and peer review system to change.
-They propose that preprints play a role in “catalyzing scientific discovery, facilitating career advancement, and improving the culture of communication within the biology community” (ASAPbio).
+- There is a growing movement of preprint supporters who want the current journal publication and peer review system to change.
+They propose that preprints play a role in catalyzing scientific discovery, facilitating career advancement, and improving the culture of communication within the biology community (ASAPbio).

 Why create a preprints search tool?